A guide to the Infinity Stones in the Marvel Movies

 The Tesseract was also responsible for the end of the Red Skull.
 But while the film made it look like it destroyed Cap’s enemy, given its abilities, it may have simply transported him instead.
 The Tesseract appears again in the MCU, and there are several references about it throughout the films and TV shows.

-Where it is now: The Tesseract was last seen in The Avengers being taken to Asgard for safe keeping.
-It was also briefly mentioned in Thor: The Dark World as still being there.
+Where it is now: The Tesseract was last seen in The Avengers being taken to Asgard for safekeeping.
+It was also featured in the first Avengers: Infinity War trailer, with Loki apparently offering it to someone.

 Mind Stone/Loki’s Scepter/Vision